-This handbook constitutes the authoritative statement of ADC policies and regulations.
-A decision to waive or relax an ADC regulation in an individual case may be made only by the ADC, and then only by exception for compelling reasons.
-This handbook also includes many policies and regulations of the departments.
-A decision to waive or relax a regulation which is identified as a departmental regulation may be made only by the department concerned.
+This handbook constitutes the authoritative statement of Academic Council policies and regulations.
 In accepting an offer of admission, the student becomes subject to all rules, regulations and policies contained in the Handbook and assumes the responsibility to become familiar with its contents.

 1.4.1 Subsequent changes.
-During the course of a student's program it is to be expected that the ADC will make decisions about requirements, policies or procedures that will result in changes to this Handbook.
+During the course of a student's program it is to be expected that the GSC will make decisions about requirements, policies or procedures that will result in changes to this Handbook.
 With respect to program requirements, a student is normally governed by the requirements that were in place when he or she first registered in the program.
 Students cannot be bound by changes in program requirements, though they have the right to opt into any change if they wish.
 Most changes in policy and procedures, however, will be applicable to all students once they have been incorporated into the Handbook, especially those that involve TST structures (e.g., committees, thesis examination procedures) or that are mandated by the terms of our ATS accreditation (e.g., course or program evaluation).
 It is the student's responsibility to stay informed about changes to the Handbook and to seek advice when unsure as to which edition of the Handbook is applicable.
-If a student feels that he or she has been put at a disadvantage by changes in policy or procedure, he or she can petition the ADC to allow the original Handbook to be followed in this instance or to make other appropriate accommodations.
+If a student feels that he or she has been put at a disadvantage by changes in policy or procedure, he or she can petition the GCTS Director to allow the original Handbook to be followed in this instance or to make other appropriate accommodations.